zalberico/zalberico.github.io/_posts/2020-07-14-the-serfs-of-facebook.markdown

 "What happened?"

 "He was too successful.
 Earl Zuckerberg saw many of his serfs begin to leave his lands to work the lands of Sir Acton (at the time he was known as Farmer Acton).
 This was a risk to the power of Zuckerberg's earldom, since an earl without serfs to tend to the data fields has no harvest to interest others.
-In the end he offered Sir Acton a knightship and such enormous wealth that Farmer Acton could not refuse.
+In the end he offered Sir Acton a knightship and such enormous wealth that he could not refuse.
 It's said he now lives in that vast castle alone, is rarely seen, and rarely speaks.
 The serfs that were in agreement with him now belong to Earl Zuckerberg as they had before, their deal was broken, and once again they tend to our earl's data harvest."

 "Are there no others?"